28TH SUNDAY: Luke 17:11-19

-In the gospel story, we can notice that until the lepers were healed, they prayed in the same faith and in the same voice.
-Even though the Jews and the Samaritans were considered to be enemies, but the illnesses and sufferings of these ten lepers united them and they prayed with the same voice and came to Jesus together, without looking at any differences between them.
-As a chaplain I see very often at the hospital, when the tragedies, crises, and serious illnesses of family members bring family come together and support each other and they forget their personal issues and differences and come to a peaceful atmosphere.
+In today’s gospel, we can notice that until the lepers were healed, they prayed in the same faith and in the same voice.
+Even though the Jews and the Samaritans were considered to be enemies, the illnesses and sufferings of these ten lepers united them, and they prayed with the same voice and came to Jesus together, without looking at any differences between them.
+In our lives too, tragedies, crises, and serious illnesses of family members bring unity and a peaceful atmosphere.

-The other thing we can notice in the gospel story that after they were healed, nine of the lepers moved in a different direction.
+After they were healed, nine of the lepers moved in a different direction.
 They had forgotten their style of prayer and the person, who had healed them.
 Only one person, who was a Samaritan, came back and expressed his deepest thanks to God.
-In our lives also, the same thing sometimes happens; we pray very seriously and faithfully for material things, healing of illness and happiness.
-Once we have received these things, we forget our lifestyle of prayer and forget God and the way by which we came.
+In our lives also, the same thing sometimes happens; we pray very seriously and faithfully for material things and happiness.
+Once we have received these things, we forget our lifestyle of prayer and the way by which we came.
 This story helps us to understand and differentiate real faith from superficial devotion; also, we should not forget the way we came!

-The ten lepers had great devotion but only one had real faith and devotion.
-The other nine, after they were healed, they were showing the pious religious practices by visiting their religious leaders, instead of showing thankfulness to Jesus.
-Today, Jesus is asking the same questions to each of us: “Were not all ten made clean?
+The ten lepers had great devotion, but only one had real faith and devotion.
+The other nine, after they were healed, practiced superficial religion by visiting the religious leaders.
+Those who have only outwardly pious practices do things in this same way.
+They want to show their practices to other people in the church.
+Today, Jesus asks the same kind of questions to each of us: “Were not all ten made clean?
 Where are the other nine?”
-What would be our answers!
-Our challenge is either we can be with the nine of them or we can be like one who came to thanked God.